paarthxx/xyz/content/burn.md

 **tips / pro moves**

-if you have access to a freezer, take x2 water bladders, fill both and freeze.
-Then each day rotate one, so you’ll always have a frozen one available there is **nothing** like ending a cold night of cycling with a hot sunrise and some icy cold water (pro pro move:  add 4-5 sachets of electrolytes)
+if you have access to a freezer, take x2 hydration packs, fill both and freeze.
+Then each day rotate one, so you’ll always have a frozen one available there is **nothing** like ending a cold night of cycling with a hot sunrise and some icy cold water (pro pro move:  add 4-5 sachets of [electrolytes](https://drinklmnt.com))

 rear view mirror for (e)bike.